morenmir/Graph_of_railway_connections_in_Ukraine/README.md

 # Graph_of_railway_connections_in_Ukraine
-Visualization using a graph of railway connections between cities of the country, and writing a program that independently finds the optimal route from given directions and shows the duration of the trip.
+Visualization of railway connections between cities of the country, and writing a program that independently finds the optimal route from given directions and shows the duration of the trip.

 This project package consists of the following file: